arthuravianna/uff-web3-course/chapter_02_cryptography/README.md

 To reproduce these properties on digital signatures, we utilize asymmetric cryptography.
 The signature is generated using a private key.
 Therefore, the first property is guaranteed because only you know the private key.
 To achieve the second property, the signature is generated based on the message with a function that receives the message as a parameter, such as `sign(priv_key, msg)`.

 Bitcoin and Ethereum utilize the Elliptic Curve Digital Signature Algorithm (ECDSA).
 ECDSA is a U.S.A. government standard, which is an update of the DSA algorithm adapted to use elliptic curves.
-A limitation of ECDSA is that it can only sign messages of 256 bits.
+A limitation of ECDSA is that it can only sign messages of 256 bits in length.
 However, this is not a significant issue, as you can sign the message hash.
 Therefore, you can use a cryptographic hash function, such as SHA256, to calculate the hash and then sign it.
 Execute the code snippet below to observe how you can sign the hash of a message and then verify its signature.

 > [!IMPORTANT]
 > Make sure to install the requirements as mentioned at the beginning of the chapter before running the snippet.